emissary-ingress/emissary/reference/add_response_headers.md

 # Add Response Headers

-Ambassador can add a dictionary of HTTP headers that can be added to each response that is returned to client.
+Ambassador Edge Stack can add a dictionary of HTTP headers that can be added to each response that is returned to client.

 ## The `add_response_headers` annotation